Everything you need to know about stenciling

 - After stenciling, soak the stencil in hot water until there’s time to clean.

-- Spray Simple Green on the stencil, then gently rub off the paint as the solution starts to work.
+- Spray Simple Green on the stencil, then gently rub off the paint with a baby wipe or rag after the solution starts to work.

-- Use baby wipes for a quick clean.
+- Use baby wipes for a quick clean right after stenciling before the paint has a chance to try.

 Spray adhesive – yes or no?